-Glider rule collections (GRC files) are available for some combinations of [v, k] and lattice dimensions2.
-The available GRC files are listed in section 3.5.1.
+Glider rule collections (GRC files) are available for some combinations of [v, k] and lattice dimensions.
+The available GRC files are listed in section 3.6.1.
 If the current [v, k] corresponds to one of these files, and if the directory/file is accessible (section 35.5), on-the-fly key g loads a rule from the collection while space-time patterns are running (figure 32.8), either randomly (rnd) or in sequence (seq), depending on

-2Although the complex rules relate to specific dimensions, they often result in interesting dynamics in other than the intended dimensions.
+&lt;sup>2Although the complex rules relate to specific dimensions, they often result in interesting dynamics in other than the intended dimensions.

-Figure 32.6: Examples of $1d\ v2k5$ complex space-time patterns with interacting gliders[39] from a GRC file (g_v2k5.r_s, section 3.5.1) included with DDLab, which can be loaded on-the-fly while space-time patterns are being drawn (cells colored by neighborhood, section 31.2.1).
+Figure 32.6: Examples of 1d v2k5 complex space-time patterns with interacting gliders[40] from a GRC file (g\v2k5.r\s, section 3.6.1) included with DDLab, which can be loaded on-the-fly while space-time patterns are being drawn (cells colored by neighborhood, section 31.2.1).
 The rcodes are shown in hex.

-Figure 32.7: Examples of 2d space-time snapshots of complex kcode on a 2d 40×40 lattice, from a sample of glider rules (g_v3k6.r_v, section 3.5.1) included with DDLab, which can be loaded onthe-fly.
+Figure 32.7: Examples of 2d space-time snapshots of complex kcode on a 2d $40\times40$ lattice, from a sample of glider rules (g\v3k6.r\v, section 3.6.1) included with DDLab, which can be loaded onthe-fly.
 The sample number and kcode table are shown for each rule.
-The color of zero (background) values were toggled to light-green with on-the-fly key \land (circumflex).
+The color of zero (background) values were toggled to light-green with on-the-fly key $\land$ (circumflex).

-the setup in section 31.2.9 - this can also be togged from the pause prompt (section 32.16).
+the setup in section 31.2.9 - this can also be toggled from the pause prompt (section 32.16).
 On-the-fly key g loads a rule, and information is simultaneously shown in a top-right window, including the collection size and sample number (figure 32.9).
 Otherwise a top-right inset shows glider sample not available.